About this course

 Outside of the seminars and tutorials, you will be expected to read extensively in order to acquire the necessary knowledge to engage with course material at an appropriate level.

-All course options are examined by timed examinations at the end of the course - with the exception of the Jurisprudence and Political Theory option, which is examined by three assessed essays, the Taxation of Global Wealth option, which involves an assessed essay and an examination, and the dissertation option.
+All course options are examined by timed examinations at the end of the course - with the exception of the Jurisprudence and Political Theory option and the Law and Society in Medieval England option, which are examined by assessed essays, the Taxation of Global Wealth option, which involves an assessed essay and an examination, and the dissertation option.
 Timed examinations comprise a three-hour examination for each option, in which students typically answer three questions from a list of eight.

 MJur graduates pursue a range of careers after completion of the degree.
 Many enter legal practice, either as solicitors or barristers and legal advocates.
 Others enter government service of various sorts as legal advisors or in related roles.
 A significant number will proceed to the MPhil and DPhil, and thenceforth into an academic career.